simonbromander/simonbromander-web/public/content/blog/{{date}}-{{slug}}-1.md

 slug: building-advanced-ecommerce-filtering-prototype-claude-lovable
 date: 2025-03-31
 author: Simon Bromander
+excerpt: I built an e-commerce filtering prototype in under 30 minutes using Claude for PRD creation and Lovable for implementation, demonstrating how AI accelerates the design process.RetryClaude can make mistakes.
+Please double-check responses.
 ---
 In this post, I'll walk you through my detailed process (using a fictional case study) of how I built an e-commerce prototype to test different filtering layouts using Claude and Lovable.
 You'll see exactly how AI tools can dramatically speed up the prototyping process while maintaining high-quality results.